Text

 ### Default Properties

-The Text widget supports all [default-properties](https://docs.digia.tech/ui-building-blocks/widgets/default-properties "mention").
+The Text widget supports all [Default Properties](/ui-building-blocks/widgets/default-properties.md).

 ### Use Cases